Iceland Discount Cards

 The card provides free entry to several museums, galleries, unlimited bus rides within Reykjavik.
 Public transportation in the capital city is widely available.
 However, they are not cheap at all and will definitely not help with your budget.
 Therefore, having this option is great if you do not have a rental car.
 Something that I love about this card is that it grants access to all of Reykjavik’s swimming and thermal pools!
 It is important to know that bathing culture is essential in the Icelandic tradition.
 Pools are not only made for swimming in them; it is a social place where people meet, chat, and have a lovely time out.
 In case you want to have the full Icelandic experience, heading to a swimming pool or bathing area is a must.
 And this city card offers free entrance to all of them in Reykjavik!
 There are also several discounts on ferries, tours, shops, and services.

-There is a selection of three different types of cards that will suit different travelers:
+There is a selection of three different types of cards that will suit different travelers, 2020 prices:

 Cheaper fuel in Iceland – Gas station Discount Card